-Amy has gone above and beyond her knowledge and expertise in providing care relevant to this service user, and the experience she has gained will undoubtedly help her in the future practice when caring for other patients.
+Amy has gone above and beyond her knowledge and expertise in providing care relevant to this service user.
+The experience she has gained will undoubtedly help her in the future practice when caring for other patients.

-Conolly ward was chosen to lead on the acute inpatient services project in late 2016 and the team have really contributed towards developing new practice and new ways of streamlining the acute pathway.
+Conolly ward was chosen to lead on the acute inpatient services project in late 2016.
+The team have really contributed towards developing new practice and new ways of streamlining the acute pathway.
 The work is currently being rolled out to the other acute wards while Conolly ward continues on its improvement journey.

 The team consistently demonstrates and exceeds service expectations when it comes to delivering high quality person centred care.

-The Team was originally nominated by a former Ward Manager Steve Wyatt.
-In the nomination it was highlighted that the team always strives to be the very best they can and they have steadily improved over the entire spectrum of care delivery.
+The Team was originally nominated by a former Ward Manager, Steve Wyatt.
+In the nomination it was highlighted that the team always strives to be the very best they can.
+They have steadily improved over the entire spectrum of care delivery.

-One of the examples given included a case when staff have altered their rostered duties when the ward has been short staffed due to sickness to ensure the needs of the patients they care for are met - all without complaint.
+One of the examples given included a case when staff have altered their rostered duties when the ward has been short staffed due to sickness.
+This ensured the needs of the patients they care for are met, all without complaint.

-Dawn Selkirk from the Informatics team nominated ward staff after being impressed by the significant improvement in the quality of daily clinical record entries on a recent audit.
+Dawn Selkirk from the Informatics team nominated ward staff at The Fens.
+She was impressed by the significant improvement in the quality of daily clinical record entries on a recent audit.